 - Reacting with strong emotions, even to small incidents

-In addition, a codependent often feels compelled to take care of people and feels a need for everyone to like them.
-Intimacy issues, fear of abandonment, and confusing love with pity are common hallmarks.
-As a whole, these symptoms pertain to a single person or family, as opposed to dependent personality disorder, where the symptoms apply to people within the social network as a whole.
-Taking a codependency quiz can help you better understand the symptoms and traits inherent in people who struggle with the condition.
+In addition, a codependent often feels compelled to take care of others and feels a need to be liked by everyone.
+Intimacy issues, fear of abandonment, and confusing love with pity are common traits.
+As a whole, these symptoms pertain to a single person or family as opposed to dependent personality disorder where the symptoms apply to people within the social network as a whole.
+Taking a codependency quiz can help to better understand the symptoms and traits inherent in people who struggle with the condition.

 The Codependent Versus the Dependent

 When examining the symptoms of codependency, it’s important to understand that a codependent relationship generally involves two parties: the codependent and the enabler.
 This differs significantly from a relationship in which a person is dependent on another.
 In the latter, the feelings of dependence may or may not have reciprocation; in a codependent relationship, the enabler is more than happy to accept the codependent’s behavior and sacrifice.

 Whereas dependent relationships can be healthy, codependent relationships are not.
 Oftentimes, a codependent has no interests or feelings of worth outside the relationship.
 Extreme dedication to the enabler may cause the codependent to neglect other responsibilities, relationships, and even career.
 While most relationships involve some sort of dependency on another person, the codependent constructs an identity and life around that person.
 The enabler’s willingness to accept the behavior creates a cycle of codependence that can be difficult to alter without appropriate intervention.

 Codependent adults often have incidence of childhood trauma or had difficult relationships with their parents or caregivers.
 Their learned behaviors often stem from learning from their caregivers that their own needs are not as important as those of others in their lives.
 The following have established connections to codependency: